vavardan/zpr-addon/readme.md

 - **Security** teams manage and govern ZPR Security Attribute Namespaces, Security Attributes, and ZPR Policies that define which protected endpoints are permitted to communicate.

-!!!!
-This model allows each team to manage its respective security controls independently while ensuring that network communication is permitted only when all applicable layers allow the traffic.

 <img src="./group_resp.png" width="1000" height="value">

 &nbsp;

+This model enables each team to independently manage its own security controls, while maintaining a unified enforcement model across all layers.</br>
-For communication between two endpoints to succeed, all applicable network security controls must allow the traffic. **A permissive rule in one layer does not override a more restrictive rule in another layer.**
+Network communication is permitted only when every applicable control allows the traffic, and **a permissive rule in one layer does not override a more restrictive rule in another layer**.

-The animations below illustrate this multi-layer enforcement model.
+The animations below illustrate this multi-layer enforcement model:

-**First use case - communication allowed:**
+- **First use case - communication allowed:**
 The Security team allows communication between the two endpoints through ZPR, while routing, Security Lists or NSGs, and Network Firewall also permit the traffic.
 Because all applicable controls allow the communication - a logical AND, the destination endpoint can be reached.

 &nbsp;